Bathroom Problem

 Replace space-eating tub with a sleek walk-in shower.
 Frameless glass maintains visual flow.

-Replace swing door with pocket door to eliminate door clearance issues entirely.
+Replace swing door with pocket door and use corner fixtures to utilize dead space effectively.

 5x8 Bathroom